Hypnotherapy in the United Kingdom: Transparency

-It is notable that some major hypnotherapy organisations have little transparency – especially with regard to board members, trustees, controlling interests, Annual General Meetings, election of officers and use of funds.
+It is notable that some major hypnotherapy organizations have little transparency – especially about board members, trustees, controlling interests, Annual General Meetings, election of officers and use of funds.

-For example, The Hypnotherapy Society claims income in excess of £104,000 per annum.
+For example, the Hypnotherapy Society claims income over £104,000 per annum.
 Yet there are no published accounts to show what the income is used for.

 The General Hypnotherapy Register has unpublished income – however if one is to believe the claim of 3,000 members then income is above £220,000 per year.
-The costs of the GHR are likely to be minimal with a simple website, a monochrome 4 page quarterly newsletter and a home office run by the owner, William Broom.
-(However this is a commercial for-profit entity and is not comparable to the actual members associations.)
+The costs of the GHR are likely to be minimal with a simple website, a monochrome 4-page quarterly newsletter and a home office run by the owner, William Broom.
+(However, this is a commercial for-profit entity and is not comparable to the actual member's associations.)

 In comparison, it may be seen that some historic hypnotherapy membership associations, such as the National Council for Hypnotherapy (NCH), more commonly publish their accounts and other structural information annually.

-To achieve greater transparency membership associations could published accounts and other relevant organisational information on their websites.
+To achieve greater transparency membership associations could publish accounts and other relevant organizational information on their websites.